yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 1. **Golang billed durations are much lower** as compared to Java's across all the memory configurations.
 1. **Memory scaling affects Java's performance** more significantly than Golang's.
 Java's billed durations decrease with higher memory allocations.
-1. **Max billed duration in Java is very high** compared to Golang, which is expected due to overhead of JVM initialization, garbage collection, or other internal processes
+1. **Max billed duration in Java is very high** compared to Golang, which is expected due to overhead of JVM initialization, garbage collection, and other internal processes.

 ### Cost